Cloudflare is one of the best CDN but now I am going to leave it. Because I saw what nobody would want.

 Server level cache improves server response time and TTFB and BunnyCDN deliver static files like images, CSS, JS files etc. BunnyCDN is my favourite typical CDN choice because it is fast and cost-friendly.

 Try BunnyCDN for 14 days for FREE.
 No Credit or Debit Card is required

 My thoughts on Cloudflare Free

-Cloudflare’s free plan comes with free CDN, basic DDoS protection and some performance optimization which is good for free.
+Cloudflare’s free plan comes with free CDN, basic DDoS protection and some performance optimization which is good for a beginner.
 We can not complain about this because we are not paying anything.
-I still love Cloudflare’s may feature like on-the-fly modification, APO, early hints, basic security, Analytics and DND.
+I still love Cloudflare’s features like on-the-fly minification, APO, early hints, security, and WFA.

-I also use Cloudflare register which provides domain names at a cheap price than any in the market.
-I remember, Cloudflare saved almost 292GB of bandwidth within the last 30 days.
-This is amazing, see screenshot.
+I also use Cloudflare register which provides domain names at a cheaper price than any in the market.
+I remember Cloudflare saved almost 292GB of bandwidth within the last 30 days.
+This is amazing, see the screenshot.

 Cloudflare is a good option for overall performance optimization and basic security.
-But from a CDN point of view, using other CDN along with it is a wise move toward fast page load.
-Cloudflare + BunnyCDN is also a good choice with a basic security and performance point of view.
+But from a CDN point of view, using other CDNs along with it is a wise move toward a fast page load.
+Cloudflare + BunnyCDN is also a good choice for a basic security and performance in point of view.
 But it totally depends on the website and its traffic.

 For those who want a better performance and low TTFB than Quic Cloud is also an excellent option that I currently use on my high-traffic website.
 Quic Cloud with BunnyCDN is a handy combination for extremely fast website loading with cheap pricing.